yacinefrom0/discord_bot_ban_usurpator/README.md

 Anti Usurper Discord

-This bot bans users who attempt to impersonate your project For example, if your project is called "CryptoDay", all users with the username "Cryptoday" will be automatically banned.
+This bot bans users who attempt to impersonate your project/admins/moderators'name Usage

-Usage

 - If you don't have a dev app yet, create one on https://discord.com/developers/applications/.